Skip to main content

 → Do you have to use the whole 300 euros?
 No, your application could also propose for less than that amount.

 → What if I need more money for my project?
-You can consider this micro-grant scheme as a seeding grant for further ambiguous projects - as a support for your proof of concept.
-However, you are more than welcome to email us at directly if you think otherwise.
+You can consider this micro-grant scheme as a seeding grant for further ambitious projects - as support for your proof of concept and then apply for additional funding elsewhere.
+If your project is a group project with several meetings organized with a group of students, you are welcome to reach out to discuss.
+Additionally, if you wish to do a follow up project with a different group, or in the next academic year, you are more than welcome to apply.

 → Can I apply with a project that I've worked on within my class?
 Yes.
 That being said, the project should be community oriented.